Poland–Russia border

-The modern Poland–Russia border is a nearly straight-line division between the Republic of Poland and the Russian Federation exclave of Kaliningrad Oblast, a region not connected to the Russian mainland.
-It is 232 km long.
-The current location and length of the border was decided in the aftermath of World War II.
-In 2004, it became part of the boundary of the European Union and the Commonwealth of Independent States.
+The modern Poland–Russia border is a 232 km long, nearly straight-line division between the Republic of Poland and the Kaliningrad Oblast, an exclave of the Russian Federation.
+The current border is a result of the Soviet Union's annexation of parts of East Prussia in the aftermath of World War II.
+In 2004, it became part of the external border of the European Union.